nnsvs/nnsvs/recipes/mixed/voc-multidb-latest/README.md

 # voc-multidb-latest

 A recipe to build a universal neural vocoder on multiple databases.
-So far the following academic-friendly databases are used:
+The following academic-friendly databases are used but not limited to:

 1. nit-song070
 2. kiritan_singing
 3. jsut-song
 4. PJS

-If you want to maximize the performane of a vocoder for your database, please consider the two options below:
+If you want to maximize the performance of a vocoder for your database, please consider the two options below:
 1. Add your database and train a universal neural vocoder
 2. Train a singer-dependent vocoder for your database